TrinityChristiana/py-dj-flowershop/directions/file_structure/templates/bouquets.md

 ## List Of Bouquets
     - Template: [bouquets_list.html]()
-    - Details: Template for List of Bouquets page
+    - Template for List of Bouquets page
+    - Has link to add bouquet

 ## Bouquets Details
     - Template: [bouquets_details.html]()
-    - Details: Template for Bouquets Details page
+    - Template for Bouquets Details page

 ## Bouquets Form
     - Template: [bouquets_form.html]()
-    - Details: Template for add and edit Bouquets form page
+    - Template for add and edit Bouquets form page
+    - Form takes in user text input for name and occasion